- Statement of Purpose Help

-Having been born and raised in the Brazil of the late 19XXs until 19XX, I have seen and lived through the enormous disparities in my homeland between the haves and have not's, both in terms of socioeconomics and education.
+Having been born raised in the Brazil of the late 1980s and 90s, I have seen and lived through the enormous disparities in my homeland between the haves and have not's, both in terms of socioeconomics and education.
 Only the first eight years of school at the time were mandatory and change is only coming slowly; schools were not always accessible and many were not free.
 Moreover, many parents did not see the value of sending their children to school, preferring their children to work to deal with immediate household needs, with some children forced into labor as young as three years of age.

 I developed a sense of social justice from a very young age, an awareness of what was going on around me, and how exceptionally wrong it was.
 At the age of seven, I began my social work.
 I decided that it was unfair that a group of poverty-stricken children did not have their Christian education in a walking distance of one hour from my house.
 Every week I went to them, bringing Bible stories and teachings, hygiene awareness and promoting food drives.
 Thus began my constant fight of social injustice, empowering communities and standing up for their rights.
 Since that time, I have not stopped expressing my compassion for my fellow human beings, and their material, psychological and educational needs.